SMT 314 - Introduction to Cosmology » Fall 2020 » HW4 Part 2

 Why can’t a solar eclipse be seen every month from the Earth?

-A. The Moon's orbit is not the solar ecliptic.
+A. The Moon's orbit is an elliptic.

 B. The Moon orbits about the Sun and is independent of Earth.

-C. The Moon has a chaotic orbit.
+D. The Moon has a chaotic orbit.
 (The Moon has more mass on one side.)

 Question #3